erdnaxe/kraby/README.md

 ## License

-This project is under GNU General Public License v3.0 because we believe in open development.
+This project is under MIT License because we believe in open development.
 Please see LICENSE file for more details.